 Igor S. Kozhukhovsky has been a member of our Board of Directors since June 2008.
-Mr. Kozhukhovsky is currently a member of the Board of Directors of, and General Director of, APBE ZAO and Management ZAO APBE ZAO, companies engaged in the energy sector.
-From 2000 to 2008, Mr. Kozhukhovsky was Head of the Economic Policy Department of UES.
+Mr. Kozhukhovsky has been General Director of APBE ZAO, a forecasting agency engaged in the electric power sector, since August 2005.
+From 1999 to 2008, Mr. Kozhukhovsky held various positions at UES, including Head of the Economic Policy Department.
 From 1997 to 1999, he was Deputy Minister of Fuel and Energy of the Russian Federation.
 Mr. Kozhukhovsky has degrees in automation of metallurgical production engineering and mining electrical engineering from the Siberian Metallurgical Institute.
-He also holds a Ph.D. in economics.
+He also has a Ph.D. in economics.

 Vladimir V. Gusev has been a member of our Board of Directors since July 2009.
 In 2008, Mr. Gusev held the position of Vice President for Finance of the State Corporation "Olympstroy".
 From 2005 to 2008, he was Deputy Head of the Federal Tax Service of the Russian Federation.
 From 1999 to 2005, he was First Deputy Minister of Taxes and Levies of the Russian Federation.
-Mr. Gusev has a law degree from the Leningrad (now St. Petersburg) State University.
-He also holds a Ph.D. in economics and is an associate professor.
+Mr. Gusev has a law degree from the Leningrad State University.
+He also has a Ph.D. in economics and is an associate professor.
 He was awarded several national awards, including in 2000, by the Decree of the President of the Russian Federation, the title of Honored Economist of the Russian Federation.
 Mr. Gusev has authored more than 30 scientific papers and publications.